John Manley: Cabinet career

 John Manley was first elected as a Member of Parliament in the 1988 election.
-When the Liberals came to power under Jean Chrétien following the 1993 election he became Minister of Industry.
-During his time in Industry, Manley was a staunch supporter of Canada-based research and development, and also of increased technology use in public schools.
+When the Liberals came to power under Jean Chrétien following the 1993 election he became minister of industry.
+During his time in industry, Manley was a staunch supporter of Canada-based research and development, and also of increased technology use in public schools.

 In particular, he felt that the so-called "wired classroom" would help to equalize the gap between urban and smaller, rural schools.
 These initiatives were partially aimed at combating the "brain drain", and Manley himself stated that "Canada needs to pursue policies that will make it a magnet for brains, attracting them from elsewhere and retaining the ones we have."

-As Industry Minister, in January 2000 Manley proposed a multimillion dollar rescue package for cash-strapped Canadian National Hockey League teams, but withdrew the proposal within 48 hours following criticism that there were better uses for public funds.
+As Industry Minister, in January 2000 Manley proposed a multimillion-dollar rescue package for cash-strapped Canadian National Hockey League teams, but withdrew the proposal within 48 hours following criticism that there were better uses for public funds.

-Manley was appointed Minister of Foreign Affairs in 2000.
+Manley was appointed minister of foreign affairs in 2000.
 He was responsible for the establishment of the Smart Border Declaration, a proactive strategy to address Canada-U.S. security issues following the September 11 attacks in 2001.

 Manley's approach addressed American security concerns without severing economic ties, which not only averted economic disaster for Canada, but also helped the U.S. since closure of the border would have magnified the negative impact of the 9/11 attacks.

 In October 2001, Manley was named chairman of a special cabinet committee on security that revamped immigration rules, antiterrorism laws, regulations on arrest and detention, and border procedures.
 Manley's assertive responses helped to keep the "hugely complex relationship with the U.S. on an even keel" as Washington dealt with terrorist threats.

 Manley had good working relationships with U.S. Secretary of State Colin Powell and U.S. Homeland Security chief Tom Ridge, and the director of Toronto's Canadian Institute of Strategic Studies said "Under Manley, the government of Canada talks to Washington, not at it."

-For his work to swiftly and dramatically "orchestrate a transformative moment in Canada's history", Manley was named Canada's Newsmaker of the Year by Time magazine in 2001.
+For his work to "orchestrate a transformative moment in Canada's history", Manley was named Canada's Newsmaker of the Year by Time magazine in 2001.

-In January 2002 Manley was appointed Deputy Prime Minister and given special responsibility for security in response to 9/11.
+In January 2002 Manley was appointed deputy prime minister and given special responsibility for security in response to 9/11.

-In May 2002, Chrétien appointed Manley as Minister of Finance, following the departure of Paul Martin.
+In May 2002, Chrétien appointed Manley as minister of finance, following the departure of Paul Martin.
 Manley's 2003 federal budget laid out billions of dollars in new spending, primarily for health-care, child-care, and First Nations.
 It also introduced new accountability features to help limit federal waste.